 Hospitals there are God forbid 3 hospitals literally minutes away from the track.

 Money – Be aware of the money value exchange rate from US to EURO varies.
 This varies you can do it thru your bank, most major Airports have exchange counters.
 Best way, make sure your credit card will work in France.
-When arriving go to the closet or most convenient ATM to get Euro’s in the airport or along the way to Verdun.
+When arriving go to the closet or most convenient ATM, there are several right in Verdun.
 This will give you the cheapest conversion rate you will pay.
-It is important you have cash (Euro’s) or a Credit card that has a chip on it for European use.
+It is important you have cash (Euro’s) or a Credit card that has a chip with a pin number for European use.
 Please contact your banking center ahead of time if you are not sure.
-There are ATM’s few and far between at SOME points along the away, but again you must have the right credit card for it to work.

 Team Shirts – will be provided for the rider and mechanic 6 in total. extra’s can be ordered for $10 each.
 Every year a great company steps up and provides the team with t-shirts or team shirts.